Login | Register

 Buses

-If you'd like to travel on your own, renting a car might be by far the easiest and safest way to get around both Trinidad and Tobago, as long as you plan your trip and drive defensively.
+If you’d like to travel on your own, renting a car is one way to get around both Trinidad and Tobago, as long as you plan your trip and drive defensively.
 Be mindful of oppressive levels of traffic during peak rush hours, especially in Trinidad.
-Local and international car hire/rental companies operate nationwide:
+Driving here can seem like an adventure park ride.
+Local and international car hire/rental companies (like Hertz, Enterprise, and Thrifty) operate nationwide.

 Route taxis